beardofedu/wtd-notes/README.md

-# wtd-notes
+# Write the Docs

-Notes from sessions at Write the Docs
+Notes from the 2017 Write the Docs conference in Portland, OR.